 Participation in the class discussions will also form a significant part of the grade.
 Class meetings will consist of discussions based on assigned readings and updates on project progress.

 Every week the students choose a paper related to their research project and post a report on Canvas.
-Appropriate assignments, one per week, have been created on Canvas.
+Appropriate assignments, one per week, will be created on Canvas.
 The deadline is every Sunday at 11:59 pm.

 Academic Dishonesty Policy